Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 - Build Habits — install action triggers so behavior runs without willpower.

-- Rally the Herd — use social proof and peer behavior as the primary change lever.
+- Rally the Herd — use social proof and peer behavior as a primary change lever.

 6. The Sales Application — Running Switch on a Buyer Org